friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Portrait IMG Generator](./gpts/portrait-img-generator-1.md) Generate picture in portrait size 552 x 728
 - [GPT Dall-E 3 Unleashed GTP 3.5](./gpts/gpt-dall-e-3-unleashed-gtp-35.md) Dall-E 3 is an AI model that generates images based on given prompts.
 It can create distinct images using various art forms and styles, providing concise yet detailed descriptions of the scenes.
 The generated images will align with the provided promp
 - [Demon Summoning ](./gpts/demon-summoning.md) Ever felt like summoning a demon?
 Probably not!
 Well, whatever this is gives instructions on how to draw a demonic summoning circle.
 Remember to use it at your own risk.
 It is 99.9999999% guaranteed that it won't work, but if it does, run away, reall
-- [DreamMaker - This AI Artist Can Create Anything You Can Imagine](./gpts/promptmaster-3.md) Your personal artist and photographer, creates amazing photographs or paintings and generates a high resolution image.
-You can also use the prompts directly in stable diffusion or midjourney.
-At any time you can tell the AI to start over.
 - [GPT Stable Diffusion Unleashed](./gpts/gpt-stable-diffusion-unleashed.md) Stable Diffusion is an AI model that enables interactive art creation.
 Users can co-create unique pieces of art by providing details in various categories, such as subject selection, action selection, context and environment selection, lighting and e
 - [【儿童绘本文案】Prompts Generator for Stable Diffusion v1.2](./gpts/prompts-generator-for-stable-diffusion-5.md) 按你的要求输出【儿童绘本文案】的文案，及Stable Diffusion的提示词。 v1.2版本重新梳理了写作的风格，更适合于创作儿童绘本。
 - [Prompt GPT V2.1](./gpts/prompt-gpt-v21.md) Helps generate big and detailed/specific text prompts for the beginners.
 Also lacks in terms of restriction most of the time , keep in mind i am new to developing so it may sometimes bug out , if the format is incorrect just say format to a comma sep